-It’s also worth noting that if you’re a “major” professional theater production, festival or exhibition, or a long-term, large scale educational project, you need not adhere to the November deadline at all.
-The foundation considers this potential level of performance scope (and funding) to be sponsorship rather than grant making; you may therefore submit an application at any time—though they request you reach out to them “well in advance of the event.”
+It is also worth noting that “major” professional productions, festivals or exhibitions, or a long-term, large scale educational projects need not adhere to the November deadline at all.
+The foundation considers this potential level of performance scope (and funding) to be sponsorship rather than grant making.
+These applications may be submitted at any time—though they request grant seekers reach out to them “well in advance of the event.”

-And if you’re an individual performer—rather than a nonprofit theater organization—you’re not left out of the equation either.
-The Kurt Weill Foundation for Music also has a series of performance and scholarship prizes and fellowships, though they place more emphasis on the music side of the equation than its theater aspects.
+The Kurt Weill Foundation for Music also has a series of performance and scholarship prizes and fellowships, though these place more emphasis on the music side of the equation than its theater aspects.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).